devanshmalhotra1002/Machine-Learning-Fundamentals/README.md

 ## Jupyter Notebooks
 1. **House Price Prediction:**
-      * *Problem:* Regression analysis to predict house prices based on various features.
+      * *Problem:* Regression problem to predict house prices based on various features.
       * *Notebook:* Covers data preparation steps, model training, and evaluation.
 3. **House Sell Predicion:**
-      * *Problem:* Classification task to predict if a house will be sold within 3 months.
+      * *Problem:* Classification problem to predict if a house will be sold within 3 months.
       * *Notebook:* Explores model training and evaluation for classification problems.
 5. **NaiveBayes:**
-      * *Problem:* Classification using Naive Bayes models for spam email detection and Titanic passenger survival prediction.
+      * *Problem:* Classification using various Naive Bayes models for spam email detection and Titanic passenger survival prediction.
-      * *Notebook:* Demonstrates the application of Naive Bayes for different classification tasks.
+      * *Notebook:* Demonstrates the application of Naive Bayes for various classification tasks.